yandex-cloud/docs/en/interconnect/concepts/priv-con.md

 {% endnote %}

-Your equipment announces IPv4 prefixes from your infrastructure over BGP to the {{ yandex-cloud }} equipment.
+Your equipment announces IPv4 prefixes from your infrastructure over BGP towards the {{ yandex-cloud }} equipment.
 These prefixes get to {{ vpc-short-name }} subnets through redistribution of routing information on the {{ yandex-cloud }} equipment.

 After the {{ yandex-cloud }} equipment receives the client prefixes, they become available to all VMs and internal load balancers within the {{ vpc-short-name }} subnets.